ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/AgainstTheLight/CVE-2022-37201](https://github.com/AgainstTheLight/CVE-2022-37201) :  ![starts](https://img.shields.io/github/stars/AgainstTheLight/CVE-2022-37201.svg) ![forks](https://img.shields.io/github/forks/AgainstTheLight/CVE-2022-37201.svg)

 ## CVE-2022-37177
  ** DISPUTED ** HireVue Hiring Platform V1.0 suffers from Use of a Broken or Risky Cryptographic Algorithm.
 NOTE: this is disputed by the vendor for multiple reasons, e.g., it is inconsistent with CVE ID assignment rules for cloud services, and no product with version V1.0 exists.
+Furthermore, the rail-fence cipher has been removed, and TLS 1.2 is now used for encryption.